yarnpkg/berry/packages/gatsby/content/features/offline-cache.md

 Because the offline cache is leveraged to power PnP (files are read directly from within the zip archives), the cache cannot be disabled.
 That being said it's totally safe to remove the cache folder entirely if needed - it will simply be rebuilt the next time you run `yarn install`.

+The local cache can be disabled by [sharing the cache](#sharing-the-cache), in which case the global cache will be used.

+The global mirror can be disabled by using the [`enableMirror`](/configuration/yarnrc#enableMirror) configuration option.
+This is not recommended when using a local cache, as the global mirror is an abstraction between the local cache and the network, storing all downloaded packages for future use, to reduce install times.

 ## Cleaning the cache

-At the moment Yarn doesn't purge your cache from unneeded packages when you remove or upgrade them.
-To remove such unused files just periodically run [`yarn cache clean`](/cli/cache/clean).
-You can even make it [part of your CI](https://github.com/yarnpkg/berry/blob/master/azure-pipelines.yml#L28-L30)!
+Yarn automatically purges your cache from unneeded packages when you remove or upgrade them.
+In case you need to manually clean the cache, you can use the [`yarn cache clean`](/cli/cache/clean) command.

+The global mirror, however, has to be manually cleaned using the [`yarn cache clean --mirror`](/cli/cache/clean) command.

 ## Sharing the cache